 Kenwal Day Camp — Melville

-This camp is huge with an incredible mix of activities.
-It has eight zip lines, sports fields, courts, a lake for boating, four pools (one with a giant slide), and playgrounds.
+This camp's property measures 20 acres.
+The camp has eight zip lines, sports fields, courts, a lake for boating, four pools (one with a giant slide), and playgrounds.
 Kenwal offers a range of sports, swimming instruction, drama, music, arts and crafts, and a nature program.
 Children spend part of each day in general activities, and then have the choice of focusing on a particular interest or skill.
+Younger campers have the option of registering for only 2, 3, or 4 days a week, and there are overnight trips for teens.
+Sibling discounts are available, and there is also a reduced rate if you do not need transportation both ways.

 Knox School Summer Adventures — St. James

 Knox is a full-feature day camp with a waterfront campus at Stony Brook Harbor.
 It offers swimming, kayaking, field sports, tennis, horseback riding, science, drama, music, dance, and more.
-It also offers a travel program for children entering seventh through ninth grades.
+It also offers a travel program for children entering seventh through ninth grades that takes kids to museums, zoos, and water parks.
+Knox offers a flexible schedule, so you can choose the days and weeks that work for your family.
+Early-bird rates get you a discount if you apply before March 15.
+Before and after-care is available.

 Introduce your child to theater at a Laurel Hill School camp.